polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet.md

 While events signal the successful completion of calls, errors indicate when and why a call has failed.
 It's essential to use informative names for errors to clearly communicate the cause of failure.
 Like events, error documentation is included in the node's metadata, so providing helpful descriptions is crucial.

 Errors are defined as an enum named `Error` with a generic type.
 Variants can have fields or be fieldless.
-Any field type specified in the error must implement the `scale_info::TypeInfo` trait, and the encoded size of each field should be as small as possible.
+Any field type specified in the error must implement the [`TypeInfo`](https://paritytech.github.io/polkadot-sdk/master/frame_support/pallet_prelude/trait.TypeInfo.html){target=\_blank} trait, and the encoded size of each field should be as small as possible.
 Runtime errors can be up to 4 bytes in size, allowing the return of additional information when needed.

 This step defines two basic errors: one for handling cases where no value has been set, and another for managing arithmetic overflow.

-To define errors, replace the `#[pallet::error]` line with the following code block:
+To define errors, replace the [`#[pallet::error]`](https://paritytech.github.io/polkadot-sdk/master/frame_support/pallet_macros/attr.error.html){target=\_blank} line with the following code block:

 ```rust
 #[pallet::error]